Contra Costa County Accident Attorneys

 T-bone accidents can be caused by negligent driving.
 A T-bone accident happens when the front end of one vehicle collides with the side of another car.
 Injuries that commonly occur as a result of T-bone accidents can vary.

 However, blunt force trauma commonly occurs after an accident of this type.
-Other injuries can include concussion, whiplash, broken bones, cuts, and bruises.
+Other injuries can include concussions, whiplash, broken bones, cuts, and bruises.

 Largest motorcycle settlement in Tulare County in 2021; client suffered spinal and wrist injuries.– Judd Ross Allen